MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

 ### Prevent installation of specifically prohibited peripherals

-Windows Defender ATP also blocks installation and usage of prohibited USB peripherals with a custom profile in Intune.
+Windows Defender ATP also blocks installation and usage of prohibited peripherals with a custom profile in Intune.

 ![Custom profile](images/custom-profile-prevent-device-ids.png)